hannamw/hannamw.github.io/projects/index.md

 Source code and longer writeup available <a href='https://github.com/hannamw/imagenet-transfer-learning'>on github</a>.

 ### Classifying Document Sentiment
+A project that I used to familiarize myself with machine learning / deep learning techniques.
+At its core, it performs simple text sentiment analysis.
+Reviews were drawn from various sections of Amazon, and their sentiment (in terms of simple positive / negative sentiment) was classified based on their rating (out of 5 stars).

+In order to do this, I used various word / document representations.
+I used tf-idf representations and doc2vec representations to represent whole documents (reviews), and trained various machine learning models (logistic regression, SVM, random forest) on these.
+Then, I experimented with deep learning models, using pre-trained and totally new word embeddings.

 ### Language Detection
 A toy project that detects the language that a text is written in.
 This is easy for some languages (e.g. English and Chinese, which will have almost no overlap even at the character level).
 However, other languages, like Bahasa Indonesia and Malay, are much more similar; they use the same alphabet and their texts look similar on first glance.